rusucosmin/courses/fop/fop_lab02_06102015/Bank Account Management/README.md

             <td>3</td>
             <td></td>
 			<td>Here are all the command you can use:<br>
-			* list - displays the list of all transactions
+			 list - displays the list of all transactions <br>
-			* add X,Y,description - adds to the current day an in/out transaction of X RON with the given description
+			 add X,Y,description - adds to the current day an in/out transaction of X RON with the given description<br>
-			* insert X, Y, in/out, description – inserts in day X an in/out transaction of Y RON with the given description
+			 insert X, Y, in/out, description – inserts in day X an in/out transaction of Y RON with the given description<br>
-			* remove X – removes all the transactions from day X
+			 remove X – removes all the transactions from day X<br>
-			* remove from X to Y – removes all the transactions from day X until day Y
+			 remove from X to Y – removes all the transactions from day X until day Y<br>
-			* remove in/out – removes all the in/out transactions from the current month
+			 remove in/out – removes all the in/out transactions from the current month<br>
-			* replace X, in/out, description with Y – replaces the amount for the in/out transaction having the specified description from day X with Y RON
+			 replace X, in/out, description with Y – replaces the amount for the in/out transaction having the specified description from day X with Y RON<br>
-			* exit - to quit the application
+			 exit - to quit the application<br>
 			</td>
             <td>Application show all the commands that can be made.</td>
         </tr>